 You might know the eccentric, British billionaire for his outlandish stunts rather than his business acumen, but regardless of how or what you know of Sir Richard Branson, one thing’s for sure – he’s a vivacious, dynamic leader who cannot be ignored.

 Richard Branson embodies so many of the characteristics I aspire to have as an entrepreneur and leader.
-In The Virgin Way, he outlines the guiding leadership principles that have allowed him to lead not only one of the most profitable, philanthropic, and successful lives, but also one filled with epic adventures and a storied legacy.
+In The Virgin Way: Everything I Know About Leadership, he outlines the guiding leadership principles that have allowed him to lead not only one of the most profitable, philanthropic, and successful lives, but also one filled with epic adventures and a storied legacy.

 Bring new life through innovation

 Innovation is the key to survival.
 Fail to innovate, and your industry, company, or project will wither away.
 The same principle applies to our physical bodies.
 If we don’t run, jump, lift, and stretch, our muscles eventually weaken and lose function.
 Businesses must go through the rigors of continually pushing, growing, learning, innovating, and acclimatizing to ever-changing economic environments.
 Branson’s company is notorious for reviving tired, old, “traditional” industries, and zapping some much needed excitement and life into them.
 Branson managed to take traditional aviation, telecommunications, and even banking industries, just to name a few, and turn them on their heads.

 Examine your business with a critical eye, and find those weak points that need a kick in the pants with a risky idea.
 Where are you playing it safe?
 Are you doing things a particular way because that’s just how it’s always been done?

 The subject matter experts are often way too willing to take the obvious path (their expertise, after all, is based on what they have seen and done in the past) and so every once in a while a few jabs in the ribs from an annoying entrepreneur is not a bad thing. – Richard Branson, The Virgin Way